dogwonder/dgwltd-pending-revisions/README.md

 ### User capabilities

-Custom capability `accept_revisions` to editor, and administrator
+Custom capability `accept_revisions` to editor, and administrator.

+✅ Authors: Can create and submit revisions for approval ✅ Editors & Admins: Can approve, reject, and publish revisions ✅ UI: Only shows approve/reject buttons to permitted users

 ### Block Editor